gbmhunter/blog/content/pages/programming/design-patterns/concurrency-patterns/_index.md

         t.join();
     }
+    ```

 Run this example online at [https://wandbox.org/permlink/HtrZL147mUQGs4vK](https://wandbox.org/permlink/HtrZL147mUQGs4vK).

 **Pros/Cons**

 * Easier to prove that deadlocks do not exist
 * Thread 1 cannot easily get data back from thread 2, as the only way to communicate is through the message queues.
 Thread 1 would have send a message to thread 2 requesting data, and then thread 2 would have to send a message back to thread 1 with the data.
 This can break the "flow" of the code for thread 1.
 * Difficulties in safely handling multiple "types" of data sent on the message queue.
-The example above creates the data on the heap, creates a shared pointer to it and then casts away the type to std::shared_ptr<void>.
+The example above creates the data on the heap, creates a shared pointer to it and then casts away the type to `std::shared_ptr<void>`.
 You then have to make sure the receiving thread casts back to the correct type depending on the message.

 # Synchronization Objects

 The most basic form of synchronization object is a mutex.
 When using C, popular operating systems such as FreeRTOS or Linux provide OS specific mutexes.
 If using C++ and have the standard library available, you can use std::mutex (as of C++11).

 Why do we have to use synchronization objects?
 Because if more than one threads happens to write to the same memory at the same time, we run into problems.

 **Pros/Cons**

 * Enables thread 1 to call a standard public function belonging to thread 2, along with all the benefits that go along with this such as type-safe input arguments and return arguments.
 * Threads still require some notification object to block on
 * It is harder for thread 1 to tell thread 2 to do some "work".
 Whilst in a message queue system thread 1 can just thread 2 a "do work" message,

 # A Hybrid Approach

 What if we used a message queue for the sending thread to tell the receiving thread to perform some work, and a synchronization object when sending thread just wants to access some data from receiving thread?

 This is possible with the use of a message queue for incoming messages and a synchronization object to synchronize the receiving message loop with the data accesses.

 # A Message Queue That Can Wait For Return Data

 One way to solve the "no return data" issue with message queues is for the receiving thread to send a thread-safe data object along with the rest of the message data to the sending thread.
 When this message is processed in receiving thread, it calculates the return data and notifies the sending thread with the thread-safe data object.

 This can be implemented in C++ by using std::future and std::promise.
 These are synchronization objects that allow data to be transmitted between threads.
 The below code shows an example of this.
 Note how the main() function can call thread1.SetData() and then block and wait for return data by calling thread1.GetData().
 Both of these calls result in messages arriving in thread 1's message queue.

+    ```c++
     ///
     /// \file 				MsgQueueTests.cpp
     /// \author 			Geoffrey Hunter <gbmhunter@gmail.com>